Shirui-Zeng/Portfolio-for-Data-Analyst/README.md

 # Portfolio-for-Data-Analyst
-Data projects and mini codings with Python.
+Data projects and mini codes with Python.

-Welcome to my portfolio repository for data analysis projects and mini codings!
+Welcome to my portfolio repository for data analysis projects and mini codes!
 This repository showcases my skills, experience, and projects as a junior data analyst.

 ## About Me